solliancenet/azure-synapse-analytics-day/04-high-performance-analysis.md

    ![Run a count on FactSale_Slow](./media/ex04-query-selection-01.png "Run script")

-   Notice the quick response time (usually under 1 second) and the result - 83.4 million records.
+   Notice the quick response time (usually under 3 seconds) and the result - 83.4 million records.
+If SQLPool was configured with DW500c, then it would be under 1 second.

 4. Select line 3 and then select `Run`.

    ![Run a count on FactSale_Fast](./media/ex04-query-selection-02.png "Run script")

-   Notice the quick response time (usually under 1 second) and the result - 83.4 million records.
+  Notice the quick response time (usually under 3 seconds) and the result - 83.4 million records.
+If SQLPool was configured with DW500c, then it would be under 1 second.

 5. Select lines 5 to 20 and then select `Run`.

    ![Run a complex query on FactSale_Slow](./media/ex04-query-selection-03.png "Run script")

    Re-run the query 3 to 5 times until the execution time stabilizes (usually, the first "cold" execution takes longer than subsequent ones who benefit from the initialization of various internal data and communications buffers).
-Make a note on the amount of time needed to run the query (typically 5 to 15 seconds).
+Make a note on the amount of time needed to run the query (typically 15 to 30 seconds).

 6. Select lines 22 to 37 and then select `Run`.

    ![Run a complex query on FactSale_Fast](./media/ex04-query-selection-04.png "Run script")

    Re-run the query 3 to 5 times until the execution time stabilizes (usually, the first "cold" execution takes longer than subsequent ones who benefit from the initialization of various internal data and communications buffers).
-Make a note on the amount of time needed to run the query (typically 1 to 3 seconds).
+Make a note on the amount of time needed to run the query (typically 15 to 20 seconds).

 ## Bonus Challenge